vuejs/composition-api-rfc/index.md

 ### API Introduction

 Instead of bringing in new concepts, the APIs being proposed here are more about exposing Vue's core capabilities - such as creating and observing reactive state - as standalone functions.
 Here we will introduce a number of the most fundamental APIs and how they can be used in place of 2.x options to express in-component logic.
-Note this section focuses on introducing the basic ideas so it does not goes into full details for each API.
+Note this section focuses on introducing the basic ideas so it does not go into full details for each API.
 Full API specs can be found in the [API Reference](./api) section.

 #### Reactive State and Side Effects